cnsvr/watchdog/README.md

     * Creates a named pipe to be shared withwatchdogprogram.
     * Reads “#PID” tuples from the read end of the pipe (P1 3564, P2 3565 etc.).
     * Detects whether it is asignalorwaitcommand.
-    * Sends the intended signal to the given process.•When  instructions  are  completed,  first  it  kills  the  watchdog  process,  then  all  of  theother running processes by sending the SIGTERM signal.
+    * Sends the intended signal to the given process.
+    * When  instructions  are  completed,  first  it  kills  the  watchdog  process,  then  all  of  theother running processes by sending the SIGTERM signal.